Skip to main content

 default:"None"

-Optional ImportGraph for the repository.
-When provided and enable_impact=True, an impact_analysis tool is added to the returned list.
+Optional ImportGraph.
+When provided and enable_impact=True, an impact_analysis tool is added.

 recall_top_k